awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

         // Create an encryption context to identify this ciphertext Map<String, String> context = Collections.singletonMap("Example", "FileStreaming");

-        // Because the file might be to large to load into memory, we stream the data, instead of
+        // Because the file might be too large to load into memory, we stream the data, instead of
         //loading it all at once.
         FileInputStream in = new FileInputStream(srcFile);
         CryptoInputStream<JceMasterKey> encryptingStream = crypto.createEncryptingStream(masterKey, in, context);